 Selling and distribution costs

-The Group's non-current assets increased by S$0.5 million from S$11.0 million as at 31 December 2016 to S$11.5 million as at 30 June 2017 due to an increase in refundable deposits for new outlets, offset by a decrease in property, plant and equipment, as a result of depreciation expenses.
+The Group's non-current assets increased from S$11.0 million as at 31 December 2016 to S$12.2 million as at 31 December 2017 mainly due to increase in refundable deposits and property, plant and equipment acquired for the new outlets.

-The Group's shareholders equity decreased by S$1.1 million as at 30 June 2017 mainly attributed to the final dividend payment to Group's shareholders of S$1.4 million in respect of the financial year ended 31 December 2016.
+The Group's shareholders' equity decreased by S$0.4 million as at 31 December 2017 mainly attributable to dividend payment to shareholders of S$1.4 million, offset by net profit for the year of S$1.0 million.

-The Group generated net cash of S$3.9 million from operating activities before changes in working capital of S$1.6 million.
-Net cash used in working capital amounted to S$1.1 million mainly due to increase in refundable deposits of S$0.4 million, prepayments for the setup of new outlets, franchise development project and implementation of POS of S$0.4 million, decrease in trade and other payables of S$0.4 million and decrease in other liabilities of S$0.3 million.
-This was offset by a decrease in trade and other receivables of S$0.4 million.
-The Group also paid income tax of S$0.4 million.
-As a result, net cash generated from operating activities was approximately S$6,000.
+The Group generated net cash of S$3.9 million from operating activities before changes in working capital in FY2017.
+Net cash used in working capital amounted to S$0.5 million mainly due to increase in trade and other receivables of S$0.4 million, refundable deposits of S$0.4 million which was partially offset by increase in other liabilities of S$0.6 million.
+The Group also paid income tax of S$0.8 million.
+As a result, net cash generated from operating activities was S$2.7 million.

-Net cash used in investing activities amounted to S$0.6 million due to acquisition of property, plant and equipment for new outlets.
+Net cash used in investing activities amounted to S$3.7 million mainly due to the acquisition of property, plant and equipment for new outlets.

-Net cash used in financing activities of S$2.9 million was mainly due to the payment of dividend to directors of S$1.5 million and shareholders of S$1.4 million.
+Net cash used in financing activities of S$2.9 million was attributed to the net payment of dividend to directors of S$1.5 million and shareholders of S$1.4 million.

 Commentary On Current Year Prospects